dannynday/colab-/README.md

 1. To read and plot the stock price data.
 Concatenate the stock price data to the search data in a single DataFrame.

-2. Note that market events emerged during 2020 that many companies found difficult.
-But after the initial shock to global financial markets, new customers and revenue increased for e-commerce platforms.

-3. I sliced the data to just the first half of 2020 (`2020-01` to `2020-06` in the DataFrame), and then use hvPlot to plot the data.
+2. I sliced the data to just the first half of 2020 (`2020-01` to `2020-06` in the DataFrame), and then use hvPlot to plot the data.

 3. I create a new column in the DataFrame named “Lagged Search Trends” that offsets, or shifts, the search traffic by one hour.
 Create two additional columns: